-Women have come a long way in fighting for their right to work, own property, and vote--basically, to live and choose as men freely can.
-But although biases against females still exist, some portrayals of women in modern times create a real phenomenon called reverse discrimination.
+Women have come a long way in fighting for their right to work, own property, and vote–basically, to live and choose as men freely can.
+But although gender bias against females still exists, some portrayals of women in modern times create a real phenomenon called reverse discrimination.
 In an attempt to combat bias against women, we are ironically discriminating men.

 This is acutely more observed in March, the National Women’s History Month.
 Titles like “The Results Are In: Women Are Better Leaders” (Forbes) and Three Reasons Why Women are Better Leaders (The Business Woman Media) become common.
 While some are backed with research, the generalizations hurt our goal to uphold gender parity, which encompasses not just women but also men and all who fall within the spectrum.